supportOpenhouse/OH_Assessments/backend/instructions.md

 ### 2. Log the details

 Note down the address, the seller's name, their phone number, and the asking price.
 Have them in front of you before you dial.
-In case of seller , ask for the location, price, area, amenities, timeline to sell.
-In case of buyer, ask for budget location, area, amenities.
+In case of a seller, ask for the location, price, area, amenities and timeline to sell.
+In case of a buyer, ask for their budget, location, area and amenities.

 ### 3. Make the call